 Field name Field description and contents Version This field states which of the certificate versions defined in the X.509 standard the certificate conforms to.
 The issued certificates conform to the version 3.
-Serial number The CA generates an individual random serial number for every certificate.
+Serial number The CA generates an individual serial number for every certificate.
 The number that has been given in this field is unique for every certificate created by the CA system.
 The software manages the uniqueness of the serial number automatically.
 Signature algorithm The signature algorithm is the set of mathematical rules according to which the CA software executes the signing of the certificate.
 Identifiers have been allocated for the algorithms that are generally used.
 The identifier of the algorithm used for the signing of the certificate is given in this field.
 The signature cannot be verified if the algorithm used is not known.
-The algorithm that is used for the signing of the certificates is sha1RSA or sha256RSA.
+The algorithm that is used for the signing of the certificates is sha256RSA.
 Issuer This field states the name of the Issuer of the certificate.
 The Issuer name in the certificates of each CA has been described in section 1.3.1.
+Every DN will be in the form of an X.501 DirectoryString and Issuer DN is same than Subject DN of the Issuing CA in certificates.
 Validity The validity of the certificate is that period of time during which the CA guarantees that it maintains status information of the certificate, in other words about the possible revocation of the certificate.
 This field states the date and time when the certificate comes into force, and the date and time after which the certificate is no more valid.
-The certificate can be trusted during its validity period if the certificate has not been published on the CRL.
-Subject This field identifies the person or Device under whose possession the private key is, that corresponds to the public key contained in the certificate.
-The field includes the unambiguous name of the Subject.
+The certificate can be trusted during its validity period if the certificate has not been published on the CRL Backdating of certificates in order to avoid some deadline or code-enforced restriction is not used by Telia CA. Subject This field identifies the Subscriber under whose possession the server possessing the certificate is.
 The contents of the field have been described in section 3.1.
-Subject public key info This field gives the algorithm under which the public key of the Subject shall be used.
+Subject public key info This field states the algorithm under which the public key of the Subject shall be used.
 The Subject's public key itself is also given in this field.
 The algorithms and key lengths of the Subject keys are described in section 6.1.5.